victorcastro/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 ## Unregister a Device

-If the user of the application logs out or performs a similar action, the push notification device token can be unregistered via [SinchClient.unregisterManagedPush()](reference/com/sinch/android/rtc/SinchClient.html)` will register the device again.
+If the user of the application logs out or performs a similar action, which implies that this device should not receive an incoming calls push notifications any longer, the push notification device token can be unregistered via [UserController.unregisterPushToken()](reference/com/sinch/android/rtc/UserController.html).

 > ❗️
 >
-> If your application assumes frequent change of users (logging in and out), it's imperative to unregister device via `SinchClient.unregisterManagedPush()` or, better, using `UserController.unregisterPushToken()` on each log out to guarantee that a new user won't receive incoming calls intended to the previous one.
+> If your application assumes frequent change of users (logging in and out), it's imperative to unregister device via using `UserController.unregisterPushToken()` on each log out to guarantee that a new user won't receive incoming calls intended to the previous one.

 ## GCM to FCM Migration

 Sinch SDK moved from deprecated _Google Cloud Messaging_ (GCM) to its most up-to-date and Google-recommended version _Firebase Cloud Messaging_ (FCM), which requires client app to be modified in accordance with the Google’s official [GCM to FCM migration guide](https://developers.google.com/cloud-messaging/android/android-migrate-fcm)

+## Permissions Required

+You don't need to manually add any permission to the application manifest - all required changes will be added automatically by the gradle depending on the configuration file you provide (__google-service.json__ or __agconnect-services.json__).